TimOliver/WebP-Cocoa/README.md

 ## Swift Package Manager

 Use a **published release tag** from [GitHub Releases](https://github.com/TimOliver/WebP-Cocoa/releases).
-The first release produced by this pipeline is intended to be `1.6.0`; it is not published merely by checking in these scripts.
+The first release produced by this pipeline is intended to be `v1.6.0`; it is not published merely by checking in these scripts.
+Public tags and release names use the `v` prefix; SwiftPM version requirements remain numeric, as shown below.

 After that release is published: